Case Studies

 The challenge

-To help Moonbug to create a CoComelon game primarily for use on Nintendo Switch catering to the youngest gamers (3 year olds and up).
+To help Moonbug create a CoComelon game primarily for use on Nintendo Switch catering to the youngest gamers (3 year olds and up).
 Most had never used a Switch before.What we did

 -